katholiek-onderwijs-vlaanderen/odoutils/BACKLOG.md

 TO DO:

 MUST
-* Make the script testable.
+* Speed up unit testing.
 * Cover functionality with test suite.

 * Test fresh install on real ubuntu.